metasoarous/oz/README.md

 Oz is a library for data-driven, REPL-based data visualization in the browser, using vega and vega-lite.

 Oz itself is almost no code.
-It's really just a tiny websocket server which pushes vega and vega-lite plot data to a browser window for rendering.
-The real magic is in vega/vega-lite.
+The real magic is in vega & vega-lite.

-If you don't already know about vega/vega-lite, it's worth taking a few minutes to orient yourself with [this talk](https://www.youtube.com/watch?v=9uaHRWj04D4) from the creators.
+If you don't already know about vega/vega-lite, it's worth taking a few minutes to orient yourself with [this talk](https://www.youtube.com/watch?v=9uaHRWj04D4) from the creators at the Interactive Data Lab (IDL) at University of Washington.

 The long story short is that vega and vega-lite are declarative grammars for describing data visualizations.
-Of particular note, they are based on the Grammar of Graphics, which also served as the guiding light for the popular R `ggplot2` viz library.
+Of note, they are based on the Grammar of Graphics, which served as the guiding light for the popular R `ggplot2` viz library.
 In this setting, we define visualizations by specifying how attributes of our data map to aesthetics properties of visualization.
 Vega-lite in particular looks to be a less verbose and more automated flavor of vega, with considerable attention paid to interactive features and composablity.
 The creators also have some cool Tableau like tools for exploring data and building visualizations.